A Look At The Opportunity For Customer Service Automation In Telecom

-Consumers overarchingly don’t have an emotional connection to telecom companies.
-They are universally regarded as the same.
+Consumers overwhelmingly don’t have an emotional connection to telecom companies.
 To your customer, there’s little differentiation in service, quality or price.

 The cost to switch to another provider is lower than ever, and there are more competition and choice today.
-Just consider the rise of cord-cutting with cable providers losing a staggering 14,000 customers per day 3.
-WeChat and others are also emerging as competitive alternatives to SMS.
-Customers are not afraid to look for an alternative.
+Just consider the rise of cord-cutting, as cable providers lose a staggering 14,000 customers per day 3.
+WeChat and others are also emerging as competitive alternatives to SMS customer service.
+Customers are not afraid to look for alternatives.

 With this convergence of factors, customer service excellence is what can get someone to stick around.
 According to PWC, “even when people love a company or product, 59% will walk away after several bad experiences, 17% after just one bad experience4.”

-If customers feel like getting in touch with a company is frustrating or they are not treated nicely, they will churn.
+If getting in touch with a company is frustrating or if customers are not treated nicely, they will churn.
 A competitively-priced alternative is a click away.

-How AI in Telecom Can Drive High Customer Service CSAT
+How Automation in Telecom Can Drive Higher CSAT

-When you hear stats like the average wait time to reach a call center agent for a telecom company is 5 minutes and only 44% of operators offer web chat as a support option, it makes sense that telecom is failing at customer service 5.
-After all, our society expects effortless, on-demand and personalized experiences.
+The average wait time to reach a call center agent for a telecom company is 5 minutes.
+Only 44% of operators offer web chat as a support option.
+When you hear stats like these, it makes sense that telecom is failing at customer service 5.
+Our society expects effortless, on-demand, and personalized experiences.

-Bringing AI into the workforce can resolve over 50% of customer service issues instantly.
-Think about high-volume, mundane and repetitive queries that arise.
+Incorporating AI for customer experience into the workforce can help resolve over 50% of customer service issues instantly.
+Think about high-volume, mundane and repetitive queries.
 These can be eliminated from your human agent’s workflow so they can resolve high-touch and complex issues faster.
 Examples of Telecom workflows that can be delegated to AI include:

 - Top-up or recharge: Enable customers to replenish mobile account data instantly.